-Our governance process is the basis by which we ensure our tax returns are right and can be traced right through the group's accounting systems and processes.
+We have a clear governance framework in place to ensure that our tax affairs are managed responsibly and in line with the law.
+This governance process is the basis by which we ensure our tax returns are right and can be traced right through the group's accounting systems and processes.
 We are required to certify on an annual basis that we've taken reasonable steps to ensure that our tax accounting arrangements are fit for purpose and this is managed via the involvement of our specialist tax team.